briandrum/codes.forchagrin.com/_chapters/chapter-1307-building-permits.md

-of a building or structure, where the plans and detailed statements have been presented for the same, before the entire plans and detailed statements of such building or structure have been submitted, provided that a complete set of all such plans and working drawings as prescribed in [Section 1307.01][CF Section 1307.01] is placed on file before the foundation wall is brought to grade or to a height to receive the first tier of beams, girders or joists.\
+of a building or structure, where the plans and detailed statements have been presented for the same, before the entire plans and detailed statements of such building or structure have been submitted, provided that a complete set of all such plans and working drawings as prescribed in [Section 1307.01][CFCO 1307.01] is placed on file before the foundation wall is brought to grade or to a height to receive the first tier of beams, girders or joists.\
 (Ord.
 1940-276.
 Passed 9-9-40.)

 ## 1307.05   Permits for superstructure

-(Editor's note: Former [Section 1307.05][CF Section 1307.05] was repealed by Ordinance 1980-5, passed January 28, 1980.)
+(Editor's note: Former [Section 1307.05][CFCO 1307.05] was repealed by Ordinance 1980-5, passed January 28, 1980.)

 ## 1307.06   Permits for minor interior repairs and alterations

-(Editor's note: Former [Section 1307.06][CF Section 1307.06] was repealed by Ordinance 1980-5, passed January 28, 1980.)
+(Editor's note: Former [Section 1307.06][CFCO 1307.06] was repealed by Ordinance 1980-5, passed January 28, 1980.)

 ## 1307.07   Water permit required